examplr/examplr-terraform/README.md

  - replace the custom vpn module with the "standard" Terraform Registry VPN module
  - add cloud watch alarms for each service

+### Known Sub Optimal Things

+ - Module relative pathing - an 'init' seems to find and install relative path modules referencing '../../' but a 'plan' does not.
+I've seem some chatter about this online as a bug, the solution appears to be to use symlinks, which I have done here but it feels redundant to me.
+Would prefer not to have to symlink modules for each workspace.

 Several other TODOs are identified in this document below.